DiegoFigueroa98/gilded-rose-kata/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-**IMPORTANTE** En [este enlace](https://github.com/emilybache/GildedRose-Refactoring-Kata) encontrarás una descripción detallada del algoritmo así como el código inicial
+**IMPORTANTE** En [este enlace](https://github.com/emilybache/GildedRose-Refactoring-Kata) encontrarás una descripción detallada del algoritmo así como el [CODIGO INICIAL](https://github.com/emilybache/GildedRose-Refactoring-Kata)

 ## Requerimientos no-funcionales
 - Calidad